 Commonly known as the “tulip tree” for its vibrant yellow flowers, the Yellow Poplar is a flowering tree that can be found across the eastern U.S. and is the state tree of Tennessee, Kentucky, and Indiana.
 These trees bloom in the spring and in their youngest stage will have smooth, dark green bark.
 As they age, the bark acquires a more rough, rigid appearance that is brownish-gray in color.

 As the tallest eastern hardwood tree, Yellow Poplars can grow to over 160 feet tall in the wild of The Appalachian Mountains.
 Unfortunately, this tree species can be a difficult one to care for as it is especially susceptible to problems with pests and disease.
 Because they grow so quickly, they are known as “weak-wooded,” meaning that ice and snow in the cold months can cause limbs to easily break off.
 Even though they have a rather shallow root system, Yellow Poplars need to be planted in a large area.
-They prefer moist, slightly-acidic soil that is well-drained and need to receive lots of sun in order to thrive.
+They prefer moist, slightly acidic soil that is well-drained and needs to receive lots of sun in order to thrive.

 Often an annoyance to homeowners because of the sharp and finicky fruits they drop (also called burrs), sweetgum trees can be recognized by their five-pointed, star-shaped leaves that turn brilliant red, purple, yellow, and orange in the fall.
 This tree gets its name from the gum-like substance that oozes when the tree suffers wounds to the branches or bark.
 Its deeply ridged bark is similar to that of an Oak, which is why sweetgum is sometimes called “alligatorwood.”